 NATIONAL DIATOMACEOUS EARTH DAY | AUGUST 31

 On August 31st, National Diatomaceous Earth Day recognizes the diatom and the remarkable mineral it creates.

 Most people know of diatomaceous earth because they use it around their homes.
 Sometimes they use it as a filter for swimming pools or as a natural insecticide.
-Biologists understand diatoms, the single-celled plants.
+Biologists understand diatoms, single-celled plants.
 They form diatomaceous earth and are indeed the lungs of the earth.
 Amazingly, diatoms produce about ¾ of the world’s new oxygen supply.
-Another scientist, materials scientists, recognize diatom skeletons (called frustules).
+Another scientist known as materials scientists recognizes diatom skeletons (called frustules).
 Imagine tiny, intricate porous opal structures.
-They are known to be the most durable naturally-occurring substances in the world.
+They are known to be the most durable naturally occurring substances in the world.